joelee1993/AI_ImageSegmentation/README.md

 ## Tumor Task

-Test our basic 3D Unet model on a public tumor task
+Test our basic 3D Unet model on a public tumor task.
+The final goal is using this 3D attention Unet to apply on a stroke research.
+However, regarding it is an on-going project so we test the model on the public tumor set to ensure the basic performance.

 ### Training Result
 #### Unet